 h.
 After the election and at the conclusion of the annual meeting of the conference all elected officers and members of the Board of Directors shall assume office, except the President-elect shall become President by virtue of having been elected President-elect and having served in such a capacity immediately precedent to the annual meeting.

 i.
-At the end of the annual meeting the President shall automatically be succeeded by the President-elect.
-However, upon motion made by the President-elect and approved by a majority vote of the members present at the annual meeting the President and President-elect may serve a second consecutive term.
-The motion must be made prior to the conclusion of the Winter Board meeting.
+At the end of the annual meeting the President shall automatically be succeeded by the President-elect except when the President and President-elect are serving a second consecutive year term.
+The motion for the President and President-elect to serve a second consecutive year term must be made prior to the conclusion of the Winter Board of Directors Meeting to be voted upon at the annual meeting.
+This motion shall be voted upon at the general session of the annual meeting prior to the nominations and elections for office of President-elect.
+In no event may a President or President-elect serve more than two consecutive terms in each such office.
+If the motion is not made or if the motion is made and defeated, then the President-elect shall succeed the President and there shall be an election for the office of President-elect in conformity with these bylaws.
 This motion shall be voted upon at the general session of the annual meeting prior to the nominations and elections for office of President-elect.
 In no event may a President or President-elect serve more than two consecutive terms in each such office.
 If the motion is not made or if the motion is made and defeated, then the President-elect shall succeed the President and there shall be an election for the office of President-elect in conformity with these bylaws.

 j.
 Elections for District Vice Presidents shall be conducted by the respective groups immediately after the general election or, if possible, while votes from the general election are being tabulated.
 Proxy voting shall be permitted to the extent permitted by §7.f.